dzervoudakes/grindstonejs/README.md

 ##### hasAttr()

-_Checks to see if the specified element has the specified attribute._
+_Check to see if the specified element has the specified attribute._

 ```
 $(selector).hasAttr(attribute); => returns "true" or "false"